BabyDragon003/terraswap-classic/contracts/terraswap_token/README.md

 cw20-compatible tokens with custom logic.

 Implements:

+- [x] CW20 Base
+- [ ] Mintable extension
+- [ ] Allowances extension

+## Running this contract

+You will need Rust 1.44.1+ with `wasm32-unknown-unknown` target installed.

+You can run unit tests on this via:

 `cargo test`

 Once you are happy with the content, you can compile it to wasm via: